braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 The Spin Operator $L_S$ provides a mechanism for extracting the intrinsic angular momentum of a ribbon directly from its discrete geometry.
 In continuous spacetime, spin arises from representations of the Lorentz group; in the causal graph, it emerges from the parity of "rung excitations."

 Consider the ribbon as a ladder structure.
 In the ground state (untwisted), the rungs align without topological distortion.
-A twist introduces a disturbance that manifests as an excitation on the rungs—specifically, the presence of a directed edge where vacuum quiescence would otherwise exist, or a flip in orientation relative to the frame.
+A twist introduces a disturbance that manifests as an excitation on the rungs.
+Specifically, the presence of a directed edge where vacuum quiescence would otherwise exist, or a flip in orientation relative to the frame.
 The operator $L_S$ acts as a parity checker for these excitations.
 It measures not the continuous angle of rotation but the discrete number of half-twists modulo 2.

 If the number of twists is even, the product of $Z$ operators yields +1, corresponding to Bosonic statistics.
 If the number is odd, the product yields -1, corresponding to Fermionic statistics.
 This binary outcome constitutes the origin of the spin-statistics connection.
 The operator effectively queries the ribbon regarding its orientation relative to the vacuum.
-The answer—inverted (-1) or aligned (+1)—determines the particle's quantum statistics.
+The answer, inverted (-1) or aligned (+1), determines the particle's quantum statistics.
 This formulation demystifies spin, revealing it not as an intrinsic vector attached to a point, but as the accumulated parity of topological defects distributed along the world-tube.
 :::

 ### 7.1.2 Theorem: Topological Statistics {#7.1.2}